BrandonBartram98/BrandonBartram98/README.md

 <h2> About Me </h2>

 - :smirk_cat:  Currently a Junior Dev at Immersive Studios

-- 🔭 I’m currently working on Redesign of my portfolio site and adding a blog to it. <br>
+- 🔭  Working on Redesign of my portfolio site and adding a blog to it. <br>
 Redesigning the website for GiddyDBar and adding a cms to it. <br>
 Cool VR + AR stuff at Immersive Studios

-- 🌱 I’m currently learning Unity,
+- 🌱  Learning Unity,
 Web Backend,
 Machine Learning